nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `BIRTHDAY` is specified by keywords.
 The possible keywords are:
   * `tomorrow` for a list of clients whose birthday is tomorrow;
   * `week` for a list of clients whose birthday is in the next week;
-  * `month` for a list of clients whose birthday from the start of the respective month to the end of the respective month..
+  * `month` for a list of clients whose birthday from the start of the respective month to the end of the respective month.

 Use case:
 1. You want to find out all your clients with upcoming birthdays so that you can prepare ahead and ensure that every client gets some birthday well wishes!